Your personal data - what is it?

 Who are we?

-Clarendon Trust is the data controller (contact details below).
-This means it decides how your personal data is processed and for what purposes.
+Clarendon Trust Limited is the legal name of the charity which operates Emmanuel Church.
+Clarendon Trust is the data controller (contact details below) for the purposes of the laws relating to data protection.
+This means that Clarendon Trust decides how your personal data is processed and for what purposes.

 How do we process your personal data?

 We use your personal data for the following purposes: -

 - For the pastoral team - to provide pastoral care to attendees of Emmanuel (part of Clarendon Trust)